dbwebb-se/mvc/example/framework/yii/README.md

 Problem
 -----------------------

 * When publishing to the student server you (might) get error on files that can not be removed.
 This is due to these cache-files being generated from the web server and you have no rights to these directories or files.
 The Yii application seems to work anyway.
-So it it okey to proceed anyway.
+So it is okey to proceed anyway.